HPCE/hpce-2017-cw6/reflection.md

 something._

-_The load of this component is expected to be at most an hour per person, and up to 1000 words. *You do not need to write 1000 words to get good marks.*_
+_The load of this component is expected to be at most an hour per person, and up to 500 words. *You do not need to write 500 words to get good marks.* The 50 word limit per answer [is mainly to encourage specific-ness and reduce work-load](https://github.com/HPCE/hpce-2017-cw6/issues/42)._

 Connections with existing courses and knowledge
 ===============================================